 Depending on the sector and job role, an apprenticeship can take anything between one and five years to complete.
 This time builds loyalty, so much so that 71% of apprentices stay with their employer once they have completed the training.
 There’s always an exception to the rule but most apprentices are in it for the long run – they pick you as an employer as much as you pick them as an employee.
 Get the recruitment right and you could be looking at your managers of the future.

 Myth seven: Apprenticeships are a drain on business resources

 Apprenticeships boost productivity to businesses by an average £214 per week.
 They help businesses grow their own talent by developing a motivated, skilled and qualified workforce which in turn leads to increased profits, lower prices and better products.
 Sounds good doesn’t it?

-It needn’t be, lots of support is available.
+It isn’t and lots of support is available.
 It is up to you which training provider you use and who you recruit as your apprentice.
-You know your business best so are in the best position to know what will be the right fit, but lots of help is at hand to guide you through the options.
+You know your business best and are in the best position to know what will be the right fit, but lots of help is at hand to guide you through all the options.